-The Filmmaking program offers a professional degree that prepares graduates for careers in film and television.
-Students learn narrative filmmaking through a comprehensive curriculum including film production, screenwriting, cinematography, directing, production and film marketing and distribution.
+The Filmmaking program offers a professional degree that prepares graduates for careers in film, television, and media.
+Students learn narrative filmmaking through a comprehensive curriculum including film production, screenwriting, cinematography, directing, producing, entertainment law, and film marketing and distribution.
 The working industry today values students with a variety of skills.
 Woodbury’s location, within just a few miles of many major entertainment studios, provides students with a host of industry resources and connections.Apply Request Information Take a Tour

 Internships are a required component of the BFA degree in Filmmaking.